-that the present set of equations forms a firm basis for application in research and clinical practice.
+Pooling data on the basis of ethnicity proved to be a valid starting point.
+Taking into account chance differences due to varying sample size, datasets within groups agreed well, so that the present set of equations forms a firm basis for application in research and clinical practice.
 Yet, there are limitations.
-The differences observed between the Indian datasets may arise from considerable variation in socioeconomic conditions, particularly in children and young adults [40, 86, 87].
-The 1 billion inhabitants of the Indian subcontinent comprise a large number of ethnic groups from various racial strains [88] from South to North; socioeconomically and ethnically the population is heterogeneous.
+The differences observed between the Indian datasets may arise from considerable variation in socio-economic conditions, particularly in children and young adults [42,86,87].
+The 1 billion inhabitants of the Indian subcontinent are comprised of a large number of ethnic groups from various racial strains [88] from South to North; socio-economically and ethnically the population is heterogeneous.
 Given the large differences observed, the Task Force cannot currently make a recommendation for predicted values for this part of the world, although the decrement may be at least as great as that observed in Black subjects.
 More data, including information about ethnicity, is required.
-Although the data from Latin American adults appeared to fit in with the other Caucasians, this was not the case for children and adolescents in Mexico City (Mexico), who produced higher predicted values for FVC and FEV1.
+Although the data from Latin American adults appeared to fit in with the other Caucasians, this was not the case for children and adolescents in Mexico City, who produced higher predicted values for FVC and FEV1.
 This has been reported previously [21].
-It could not be attributed to being born and raised at altitude (2,250 m), but has been attributed to the fact that they have shorter legs for stature compared to other ethnic groups [89, 90].
+It could not be attributed to being born and raised at altitude (2,250 m), but has been attributed to the fact that they have shorter legs for stature compared to other ethnic groups [89,90].
 Latin Americans are a mix of people from Spanish descent and a spectrum of indigenous people, often living at high altitudes.
 There is also considerable intermarriage.
 The predicted values should, therefore, not be applied indiscriminately to Latin Americans of non-European descent.

-This study shows that there are proportional differences in the level of pulmonary function between Caucasians, South and North East Asians, and African-Americans (table 3).
-These differences are compatible with the "out of Africa" theory.
+This study shows that there are proportional differences in the level of pulmonary function between Caucasians, South and North East Asians, and African Americans (Table 3).
+These differences are compatible with the 'out of Africa' theory.
 This theory, supported by information from genetic markers [91], points to mankind originating in Africa and migrating through South East Asia, travelling northwards and slowly populating East Asia while undergoing evolutionary changes.
 Our findings also confirm a previous report about differences in pulmonary function between North and South China [92-94].
-When comparing findings in adults in Hong Kong to those of HANKINSON et al. [17] (NHANES III), differences in FVC varied between 12 and 17% depending on age and sex [23], similarly to the present findings (table 3).
-However, CRAPO et al. [95] found average FVC and FEV1 in native Mongolians to be within 1-2% of the Caucasian predicted values, as in the present study of North East Asians (table 3).
-In view of differences in socioeconomic conditions between urban and rural communities in China [93, 94, 96-99], differences between Han people and minority groups [91, 93, 96, 97] and ethnic differences in body build [99-101], the present prediction equations may not fit all East Asian ethnic groups equally well.
-Whereas post-war improvements in socioeconomic conditions in Japan led to increased height driven by growth of leg length [102], with the exception of Chinese girls in Beijing [103], there is no obvious secular trend in the leg length/height ratio [100, 103, 104], suggesting that as people grow taller lung volumes increase proportionately.
+When comparing findings in Hong Kong adults to those of Hankinson (NHANES III), differences in FVC varied between 12 and 17% depending on age and sex [23], similarly to the present findings (Table 3).
+Yet Crapo et al. [95] found average FVC and FEV1 in native Mongolians to be within 1-2% of the Caucasian predicted values, as in the present study of North East Asians (Table 3).
+In view of differences in socio-economic conditions between urban and rural communities in China [93,94,96-99], differences between Han people and minority groups [91,93, 96,97] and ethnic differences in body build [99-101], the present prediction equations may not fit all East Asian ethnic groups equally well.
+Whereas post-war improvements in socio-economic conditions in Japan led to increased height driven by growth of leg length [102], with the exception of Chinese girls in Beijing [103], there is no obvious secular trend in the leg length/height ratio [100,103,104], suggesting that as people grow taller lung volumes increase proportionately.
 However, more information is required about pulmonary function in other ethnic groups, including ethnic minorities.

-Data quality
+4.2 Data quality